indexexchange/b-real-time-adapter/README.md

 ### <a name='basictests'></a> Running Basic Tests
 In order to submit your module for review, you must first pass all of the basic tests cases included in the repository.
 In order to run these tests you must first install all the necessary npm packages by running `npm install` and then simply run the command `npm test` from the root of the repository to execute the tests.
 NPM version `3.8.6` and node version `v6.1.0` were used when developing these tests.

+-In order to submit your module for review, you must first pass all of the basic test cases included in the repo sitory.
+In order to run these tests you must first install all the necessary npm packages by running `npm install ` and then simply run the command `npm test` from the root of the repository to execute the tests.
+NPM version `3 .8.6` and node version `v6.1.0` were used when developing these tests.

 Before running the `npm test` command you must first fill out both the `mockPartnerConfig.json` to contain a correct sample configuration for your partner.
 Based on this configuration, parcels will be generated.
 For SRA partners, all of the slots outlined in your mockPartnerConfig will have corresponding parcels generated.
 For MRA, only the first xSlot/htSlot combination will have a parcel generated and fed into your module's functions.